 – Reduce stress and tension through reflexology and thereby increase overall productivity

-- Experience immediate effects after an hour long reflexology sitting – deep relaxation, release of muscle tension and revitalization through improved blood circulation and better neural efficiency.
+– Experience immediate effects after an hour-long reflexology sitting – deep relaxation, the release of muscle tension and revitalization through improved blood circulation and better neural efficiency.

 However, unlike a massage, Reflexology works with the feet as anatomical maps of the whole body.

 By applying pressure to one part of the foot, the reflexologist aims to benefit not only the feet but also the rest of the body.

 After having cleaned your hands or feet with an invigorating soak with dead sea salts, your therapist will get you seated comfortably and begin your session.

 Your therapist will use pressure, stretch and other movements to work through the foot methodically.
 The whole foot will be worked on in most circumstances

 Reflexologists are not medical practitioners and are not allowed to diagnose ailments or treat diseases.

 Reflexology is a valuable way of indicating areas where higher stress is present in the body.
 It can assist to relieve that stress or tension which can promote or encourage the natural healing process.

 A slight discomfort may, however, be experienced in certain reflex areas and is an indication of congestion or imbalance in a corresponding part of the body.